 A Knossos audio guide lets you explore the Minoan palace at your own pace, with commentary on each area through your phone or a device.
 Plan tickets and tours through My Greece Tours.

 An audio guide is a flexible, affordable way to understand the Palace of Knossos.
-The sections below cover what it offers, how it compares with a live guide, the cost, how to use one and whether it is worth it.
+The sections below cover what it offers, how it compares with a live guide, the cost, how to use one, what to expect on the app and whether it is worth it.

 What does a Knossos audio guide offer?